butternetwork/docs/omnichain-messaging/Butter-Omnichain-Service-explain.md

-## What is Butter Omnichain Service

-It is a cross-chain messaging service composed of OmniServiceRelay on the Mapo chain and OmniService on other chains, enabling users to provide cross-chain services more securely, efficiently, and conveniently.

-## How to Use

-#### The source chain initiates cross-chain.
+## Initiate omni-chain message

-When initiating cross-chain on the source chain contract, it is necessary to introduce the IMOSV3 interface.
+When initiating omni-chain on the source chain contract, it is necessary to introduce the IMOSV3 interface.
 You can directly import the protocol using the following code, but make sure to install the protocol with ```'npm install @butternetwork/omniservice``` before usage.

 ```
 @butternetwork/omniservice/contracts/interface/IMOSV3.sol;